 Did you know that paperwork has to have a specific 'flow' in order for it to move effectively through your home and prevent paperwork build-up?
 It must have an entry point, a designated place to 'deal' with it, and an exit point.
-Paper clutter can be a huge cause of stress for many people, so if you're wanting to get organised in your home, tackling this area is a great first step.
+Paper clutter can be a huge cause of stress for many people, so if you're wanting to get your home more organised, tackling this problem area is a great first step.
 Here's how I did it!

-It has a nice deep drawer down the bottom for holding files, and 2 slim-line drawers above for stationary and other bits and pieces.
+The cabinet has a nice deep drawer at the bottom for holding lots of files, and 2 slim-line drawers above for stationary and other bits and pieces.

-For this paperwork overhaul, I grabbed some of these colourful suspension files.
+For this paperwork overhaul, I purchased a set of colourful suspension files.
 The various colours are perfect for the different paperwork categories.
 Plus they're so much prettier than the standard office green!

 The files come with a clear tab that you can easily slide along, plus inserts for labelling everything.

 I go through my filed paperwork once a year, at tax time.
-So the sorting process was boring, but not too painful.
-I took everything out of its place, one category at a time, and sorted through it - getting rid of what we no longer needed, and creating new categories using sticky-labels.
-This was spread out on the floor - I definitely recommend having a large, clear space in order to to sort your paperwork properly.
+So the sorting process was boring, but not too difficult as there wasn't a massive paper build-up.
+I took every single paper out of its current storage place, one category at a time, and sorted through it.
+I got rid of what we no longer needed, and creating new categories using sticky-labels.
+These categories were spread out on the floor - I definitely recommend having a large, clear space in order to to sort your paperwork properly.

 This was the pile to recycle at the end.
-We don't have a shredder, so I just rip it up, but if you're getting rid of a massive amount of private information, it might be a good item to invest in.
+We don't have a shredder, so I just rip the paper up, but if you're getting rid of a massive amount of private information, a shredder would be a worthwhile investment!

 After about an hour, my piles were sorted and ready to be placed in the files - yippee!
-I assigned a different colour file for each 'category' i.e. house related included house plans, house receipts, utility information, car info and car services.
-I used my trusty labeller to whip up the labels for each file, attached them onto the inserts provided, and slipped them into the tabs.
+I assigned a different colour file for each 'category' i.e. yellow was house related, and had the sub-categories of house plans; house receipts; utility information; car info; and car services.
+I used my trusty labeller to whip up labels for each file, attached them onto the inserts provided, and slipped them into the tabs.